salrashid123/go-tpm-wrapping/README.md

 In addition you can stipulate that the key can only get decrypted by the TPM if the user provides a passphrase (`userAuth`) or if the target system has certain `PCR` values.

+>> **Update 08/15/25**: `v1.9.0`: This release updates the encoded key format (eg, version=2)  If you want to use version=1, use a prior release.
+These keyformats are not back compatible.
+The other significant change is that you dont' need a lcoal tpm to transfer the keys.

 >> **Update 11/18/24**: `v0.7.0`:changed import protobuf to use seal/unseal

 >> **Update 8/16/24**:  changed the key format to use protobuf

 There are two modes to using this library: